-A: The spin-off is the final step in the separation of ADT from Tyco, which will be accomplished through a series of transactions that will result in our shareholders owning the residential and small business security business in the United States and Canada which is currently operated by Tyco.
-The spin-off will be a pro rata distribution of our common stock by Tyco to holders of Tyco shares.
+A: The spin-off is the Distribution and all other transactions required under the ADT Separation and Distribution agreement for the consummation of the separation of ADT from Tyco.
+The Distribution is the final step in the separation of ADT from Tyco, which will be accomplished through a series of transactions that will result in our shareholders owning the residential and small business security business in the United States and Canada which is currently operated by Tyco.
+The Distribution will be a pro rata distribution of our common stock by Tyco to holders of Tyco shares.

 In addition, Tyco expects to separate its flow control business from Tyco through the Tyco Flow Control Distribution and immediately thereafter to effect the Merger, whereupon the businesses of Tyco Flow Control and Pentair will be combined.
-Information regarding the Tyco Flow Control Distribution and the Merger will be provided to Tyco shareholders in a separate Information Statement.
+Information regarding the Tyco Flow Control Distribution and the Merger will be provided to Tyco shareholders in a separate prospectus.
 Our Distribution and the Tyco Flow Control Distribution are not cross-conditioned-either may occur without the other.
+However, we currently expect the Distribution and the Flow Control Distribution to occur simultaneously.